rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

 Attribute Mapping for Okta
 --------------------------

-If you want the user's groups to appear in the SAML attributes and assertions sent to Rackspace (so that they can be mapped into permissions), you might need to customize the group attribute statements that Okta uses to include group membership.
+If you want the user's groups to appear in the Security Assertion Markup Language (SAML) attributes and assertions sent to Rackspace (so that they can be mapped into permissions), you might need to customize the group attribute statements that Okta uses to include group membership.
 You can do this while configuring the SAML application in the **Group Attribute Statements** or while editing an existing application by going to the Admin panel and modifying the **Group Attribute Statements**.

 For example, if you want to include all the user's groups that have the word ``rackspace`` in your SAML assertions, add a field with an appropriate